Sufficient conditions for linear stability of complex-balanced equilibria in generalized mass-action systems: Main results

 since $\ker (\tilde Y I_\EE)^\trans = \im \tilde Y I_\EE = \im \tilde Y I_E = \tilde S$ and ${\diag(x^{-1}) \, v = \tilde v \in \tilde S}$.

 To summarize, there are rate constants $k$ and a CBE $x$ such that $J(x)$ has a zero eigenvalue on $S$, that is, $x$ is not linearly stable (in its stoichiometric class). \end{proof}

 A main result of this work, Proposition~\ref{pro:Pmatrix} below, provides a sufficient condition for the linear stability of CBE (for all rate constants).
-It guarantees that the negative of the Jacobian matrix is a P-matrix.
+It guarantees that the negative of the Jacobian matrix is a $P$-matrix.
 For planar systems, this is equivalent to diagonal stability.
-For general systems, the P-matrix property and sign-symmetry together guarantee stability.
+For general systems, the $P$-matrix property and sign-symmetry together guarantee stability.